MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-add-bot-to-microsoft-teams-teams.md

 You can take your bot offline so users can no longer chat with the bot in Teams.
 This means the bot won't respond to anyone who tries to chat with it, and will disrupt anyone who is using the bot.
 You should thoroughly consider the need to disconnect your bot before you do so.

-Bots no longer show in the Microsoft Teams app store **Built by your colleague** section or be able to install it from the shared link.
+Bots no longer show in the Microsoft Teams app store **Built by your colleague** section, and they can't be installed from a shared link.
 Bots that are added by users in Microsoft Teams will continue to exist until the user [uninstalls the bot](#uninstall-the-bot-from-the-side-navigation-bar).

-For bots that are approved by admin, the bots will continue to be shown in the Microsoft Teams app store **Built by your org** section.
-You will need to contact your admin to remove the bot
+For bots that are approved by an admin, the bots will continue to be shown in the Microsoft Teams app store **Built by your org** section.
+You will need to contact your admin to remove the bot.

 1. Go to the **Chatbot** tab.